- Prayer and Worship

 Sign up to answer the U.S. Bishops' Call to Prayer

-In this Year of Faith, the U.S. Bishops are encouraging the faithful to pray and fast for the renewal of a culture of life and marriage and for protection of religious liberty.
-In particular, Catholics are invited to make a pledge to fast and abstain from meat on Fridays between now and the Feast of Christ the King (Nov.
-24, 2013).
+The U.S. Bishops are encouraging the faithful to pray and fast for the renewal of a culture of life and marriage and for protection of religious liberty.
+In particular, Catholics are invited to make a pledge to fast and abstain from meat on Fridays.
 Below are suggested intentions and reflections for each Friday fast.

 Please visit www.usccb.org/fast to subscribe to receive the weekly reminder, intention, and reflection by email.
 Or text "FAST" to 99000 to receive text messages.